boehs/oasis/Trinket.md

 You then access it from your post template using the templates you know and love.

 Imagine the possibilities for a second.
-Create a feed where Twitter posts are mixed around block posts, show off your Instagram gallery and your LinkedIn activity all from your blog with no effort
+Create a feed where your tweets are intertwined with markdown posts, and show off your Instagram gallery in parallel to your LinkedIn activity all from your blog.
+No wierd hacks, just built in.

 ### Shamans

 Shamens are good for when trinkets would be too intensive.
-They are quite similar, but are run in the DOM vs at compile time.
-Good for dynamic content and high file sizes.
-This also allows them to leverage all normal JavaScript features that might be relevant, like timeouts.
+They are quite similar, but are run in the DOM instead of at compile time.
+This makes it good for for frequently updating or resource intensive content that might be better to render *just if* the user needs it

 ## Charms

 Charms are extensions for the parser.
 They can hook onto events the parser emits and action them accordingly.
 Our API has useful methods like `content.enclosedIn("**")` and `content.line.startswith("#")`.
-Similarly to Trinkets, our markdown to html is entirely written in in Charms
+Similarly to Trinkets, our markdown parser is entirely written in in Charms.

 ## Toys